Contents:

 1. construction reliability as long term integrity of the system is crucial in LNG projects (to avoid delays and high costs for maintenance),

-2. ease of access to tanks and insulation which are needed for inspection, maintenance and repair purposes,
+2. ease of access to tanks and insulation which are needed for inspection,

 3. cubic efficiency as low utilisation factors might require larger or faster ships which means higher initial costs